-Water Lettuce as a Biological Filter in Aquarium: A Comprehensive Guide
+Water Lettuce as a Biological Filter in Aquarium

 Habitat in the wild

-Water lettuce is a free-floating plant that typically forms dense colonies on the water’s surface.
-It has specialized structures that allow it to float, such as air-filled spaces in its leaves and a network of feathery roots that dangle beneath the water.
+Water lettuce is a free-floating plant that forms dense colonies on the water’s surface.
+It has specialized structures, including air-filled spaces in its leaves and feathery roots that dangle beneath the water, allowing it to float effortlessly.
+This adaptability enables it to thrive in nutrient-rich environments, particularly in areas impacted by agricultural runoff or sewage discharge, where elevated nitrogen and phosphorus levels promote rapid growth.

-Water lettuce has become invasive in many parts of the world outside its native range.
-When introduced to new ecosystems, it can spread rapidly and outcompete native plant species.
+However, water lettuce has become invasive in many parts of the world outside its native range.
+When introduced into new ecosystems, it can spread rapidly, outcompeting native plant species.
 The dense mats it forms can block sunlight, deplete oxygen levels, and disrupt the natural balance of aquatic ecosystems.
+Invasive populations of Pistia stratiotes have been documented in Australia, the USA, Puerto Rico, and South Africa, and it has also been identified in several European countries over the last 20 years.
+In the United States, water lettuce became widespread by the mid-1700s.

 Description

-The leaves form an afloat rosette, and the leaves have intercellular space filled with air.
-The diameter of such a rosette may be up to 25 cm (10 in) large.
-Water lettuce has evolved certain adaptations to its floating lifestyle.
-The leaves are covered with short grayish filaments protecting them from getting wet, taking on the role of repellent fabric.
-Due to their sponge structure with air cavities, water lettuce easily floats.
-The leaves also have a waxy coating that reduces water loss.
+The leaves of water lettuce form a floating rosette, with intercellular spaces filled with air, allowing the diameter of this rosette to reach up to 25 cm (10 inches).
+Water lettuce has developed several adaptations to thrive in its floating lifestyle.
+The leaves are covered with short grayish filaments that act as a protective barrier, preventing water from saturating them, while their sponge-like structure filled with air cavities facilitates buoyancy.
+Additionally, the leaves feature a waxy coating that helps minimize water loss.

-From below, the leaves are silvery-green with excurrent longitudinal veins.
-They are up to 15 cm (6 in) long and up to 8 cm (3 in) wide.
-The adult plant’s full length, including the roots, may vary from 15 cm (6 in) to 30 cm (12 in).
+On the underside, the leaves exhibit a silvery-green hue with distinct longitudinal veins.
+Each leaf can grow up to 15 cm (6 inches) long and 8 cm (3 inches) wide.
+When considering the entire plant, including its roots, the length can vary between 15 cm (6 inches) and 30 cm (12 inches).

 Water lettuce reproduces both sexually and asexually.
 It produces small, inconspicuous flowers that are pollinated by wind or insects.
-After pollination, small fruits containing seeds develop.
-The plant also produces daughter plants or runners that detach and float away, establishing new colonies.
+Following pollination, small fruits containing seeds develop.
+Additionally, the plant generates daughter plants or runners that detach and float away, establishing new colonies.

 CharacteristicDescription